 b) Create a list of the exact contents and put it on the top of the box or bin before sealing it up.
 When you are looking for a specific item, you will be able to find out right away if it is in the box before you start sifting through it or taking things out.

 Having a map at the front of your storage unit that tells you what boxes are where can be extremely helpful.
 Keep this map at the front of your unit to easily find your items.
 Your unit map listing should also have a general listing of what’s inside each box.

 c) Label the exterior with general contents and design name, if needed, and attach FRAGILE stickers in easy to see locations.
 Put these labels on the sides of the boxes, not the top, so that when they are stacked, you can still easily see the label.
 Then if someone else is moving the box, they will know to be careful.

 When placing your boxes and bins of china in your climate-controlled storage unit, make sure these boxes are not on the bottom of a pile.
 The pressure from above may cause breakage, no matter how well they are packed.
 They should be placed on open shelving or on the top of piles of heavier boxes.

 Wherever you place them, they need to be secure with no opportunity to fall over.
 Arrange them so the FRAGILE stickers are easily visible along with the content listing.

-At Elite Storage, we offer climate controlled storage units in various sizes.
+At Elite Storage, we offer a range for storage solutions.
+We have climate controlled storage units in various sizes, unheated storage units, Vehicle Storage and RV Storage.
 Rent a storage unit online or give one of our storage rental experts a call to discuss your storage needs.
-You can rent a storage unit in South Edmonton AB by calling 780-452-8242 or in Langford BC by calling 778-817-1296.
+You can rent a storage unit in South Edmonton AB by calling 780-452-8242 or in St. Albert by calling 780-459-6435.